yosuke-furukawa/tower-of-babel/exercises/destructure/problem.md

 bar = tmp;
 ```

-With destructuring it it becomes easier like this.
+With destructuring it becomes easier like this.

 ```javascript
 var foo = 123;